How To Create A Blog Page In WordPress

 - Select A static page.

-- In Posts page: select the page you have just created in the dropdown menu.
+- In Posts page: select the blank page you have just created from the dropdown menu.
 (In this example, it’s the page called Blog)

-- Remember to click Save Changes to update your settings …
+- Click the Save Changes button to update your settings.

 Congratulations!
-Now you know how to create a separate blog area on your website to list your most recent blog content.
+Now you know how to create a blog page on a separate section of your WordPress site to display your most recent posts.

 "If you're new to WordPress, this can stand on its own as a training course and will stay with you as you progress from beginner to advanced and even guru status." - Bruce (Columbus, Ohio)